maxlebedev/maleficer/README.md

         * might want to wait onthe NPC rework
     - Weaken X. Deals -X damage
     - Giant spider thing that leaps at you, with an AOE dmg on land
+    - Portals, that are like traps with the on-step
+        * but instead of dmg, position changes
 ## UX
     - use that M icon
     - other menus probably want backgrounds.